cylondata/twister2/docs/docs/examples/collectives/task/task_examples.md

     9. keyed-partition
 5. stages : has to params
     1. source_parallelism : depending on the collective communication that you prefer select this number
-    2. sink_parallelism : depending on the collective communication that you prefer select this number Example : For reduce communication it can be 4,1 as sink has to be a single point of receive in the reduction process and source has more data generating points.
+    2. compute_parallelism : depending on the collective communication that you prefer select this number Example : For reduce communication it can be 4,1 as sink has to be a single point of receive in the reduction process and source has more data generating points.
 6. flag : for a batch job this flag must be empty, if it is an streaming job, -stream would state the flag.
 7. verify : -verify flag does the verification of the collective operation.
 This is an optional parameter.

-First, you need to create a source and a sink task for the most simple data flow application in Twister2.
+First, you need to create a source and a sink task for the most simple dataflow application in Twister2.

 For the batch or stream tasks, the source task and sink task has to be defined.
 In the example package we have abstracted the source task in the task abstraction.
 The source task means